SixArm/usv/README.md

 * ␜ = U+241C = FS = File separator.
 Use between each data file, database schema, spreadsheet folio, etc.

+The USV file name extension is ".usv".

+The USV repo is <https://github.com/sixarm/usv>.

 If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know most of USV.

-The file name extension for USV is ".usv".

-The USV repo is <https://github.com/sixarm/usv>.

-## Unicode separated values extensions (USVX)

-Unicode separated values extensions (USVX) is USV plus these extras:
+If you want more capabilties, then try Unicode separated values extensions (USVX), which adds these extras:

 * whitespace trim, so you can use whitespace around any USV character.